Our Teachers & Staff

 I can’t wait to begin the school year at VHES and see everyone’s smiling faces!

-My name is Joy Depenbrok and I have been an elementary school teacher for 19 years.
+My name is Joy Depenbrok and I have been an elementary school teacher for 22 years.
 I have taught many grade levels, including 2nd, 4th, 5th, 6th, as well as served as an EIP teacher for a couple of years.
-I have been a teacher in APS for 7 years, and I am super excited to join the Virginia-Highlands Elementary family.
+I have been a teacher in APS for 10 years, and I am excited to be a part of the Virginia-Highlands Elementary family.

 I grew up in Northeast Ohio.
 I graduated from Muskingum University in New Concord, Ohio, with a BA in Elementary Education.
 I then acquired a Master's Degree from Ashland University, in Ashland, Ohio.
 Having lived in Ohio all of my life, my husband and I decided we needed more life experiences, so we moved to Atlanta in 2006.
 We love the warmer weather and the beautiful "city in the forest".